Del Rey (musician): Early life

 Rey grew up with her mother, Eileen, and father, Stan.
 They lived a bohemian life, moving frequently, until settling down in San Diego, California.
 Rey became interested in the guitar when her mother bought one in 1964.
 She was just four years old.
 Her father bought a second, smaller guitar, and Rey and her mother would follow along to Frederick Noad's guitar lessons on PBS in their trailer park's rec room where there was a television.
-Rey told a reporter, "I like to tell people that I approach music with an autodidact trailer-park aesthetic."
-By the age of 7, Rey performed in a talent show.
+Rey told a reporter, "I like to tell people that I approach music with an autodidact trailer-park aesthetic".
+By the age of seven, Rey performed in a talent show.

 In her early teens, Rey frequented a local music shop called "Folk Arts Rare Records" owned by Lou Curtiss, mentor to Tom Waits.
 It was through Curtiss she met Sam Chatmon, performing with him onstage.
 Her other influences included Bo Carter and Memphis Minnie.

-Rey gravitated toward 1900 to 1920s ragtime and 1920 to 1950s blues when, she said, music had "more regional accents" and was not so "commodified and mass-marketed."
-A huge fan of Memphis Minnie, Rey described her as someone who did not fit into a stereotypical cultural myth.
-She played "killer guitar" and was "a woman performer who was at her best in middle age and who chewed tobacco."
+Rey gravitated toward 1900 to 1920s ragtime and 1920 to 1950s blues when, she said, music had "more regional accents" and was not so "commodified and mass-marketed".
+A fan of Memphis Minnie, Rey described her as someone who did not fit into a stereotypical cultural myth.
+She played "killer guitar" and was "a woman performer who was at her best in middle age and who chewed tobacco".

 Rey attended college in Santa Cruz, but dropped out to pursue her career in music.